loganmacdougall/StringGP/README.md

     print(f'''This spell will exorcise the curses: HTB{{{password}}}''')
 ```

-The expected solution for a challenge like this is to slowly go through each of the statements and figure out exactly which string would make the program pass.
-However, using the StringGP tool, the next step is to seprate the different if statments into seprate if statements and then have each failing if statement be a reduction of score.
-We're also going to turn this code into a function that return a score based on my if statements it passed.
+The expected solution for a challenge like this is to slowly go through each statements and figure out which string would make the program pass.
+Using this tool, the next step is to seprate the different statments apart and then have each failing statement be a reduction of score.
+We're also going to turn this code into a function that return a score based on the number of statements passed.
 ```python
 def check_password(password):
   score = 50